-Minecraft is not complete without the multiplayer experience.
-In this guide, you will learn how to setup and configure your own Minecraft server so you can play with others and create your own custom Minecraft game server experience with the gameplay and mods of your choosing.
+In this guide, you will learn how to setup and configure your own Minecraft server so you can play with others and customize your server with the gameplay and mods of your choosing.

 You’ll need the following to install a Minecraft server on a Windows computer.